-On Friday night, hail as large as baseball sized was reported along the Red River, or the border of North Texas and southern Oklahoma, in Gainesville, Texas.
+On Friday night, hail as large as baseball size was reported along the Red River, or the border of north Texas and southern Oklahoma, in Gainesville, Texas.
 A tornado was also sighted with that severe thunderstorm near Valley View.

-Hen egg sized hail was reported near Tioga, Texas on Friday evening.
+Hen egg-size hail was reported near Tioga, Texas, on Friday evening.

-Clusters of thunderstorms producing hail and heavy rain flared up after midnight Friday morning to the west of Oklahoma City and north of Amarillo.
-Quarter-size hail was reported in Weatherford, Oklahoma.
+Clusters of thunderstorms producing hail and heavy rain flared up after midnight Friday morning to the west of Oklahoma City and north of Amarillo, Texas.
+Quarter size hail was reported in Weatherford, Oklahoma.